earthly/website/blog/_posts/2021-09-22-awk-examples.md

 2015-03-28       Five Stars              5
 ```

-Alright, I think at this point I'm ready to move on to doing some calculations.
+Alright, I think at this point, I'm ready to move on to star calculations.

 <div class="notice--big--primary">